jayvynl/django-clickhouse-backend/README.md

 - Not tested upon all versions of clickhouse-server, clickhouse-server 22.x.y.z or over is suggested.
 - Aggregation functions result in 0 or nan (Not NULL) when data set is empty. max/min/sum/count is 0, avg/STDDEV_POP/VAR_POP is nan.
 - In outer join, clickhouse will set missing columns to empty values (0 for number, empty string for text, unix epoch for date/datatime) instead of NULL.
   So Count("book") resolve to 1 in a missing LEFT OUTER JOIN match, not 0.
   In aggregation expression Avg("book__rating", default=2.5), default=2.5 have no effect in a missing match.
 - Clickhouse does not support unique constraint and foreignkey constraint. `ForeignKey`, `ManyToManyField` and `OneToOneField` can be used with clickhouse backend, but no database level constraints will be added, so there could be some consistency problems.
 - Clickhouse does not support transaction.
 If any exception occurs during migrating, then your clickhouse database will be in an untracked state.
 Any migration should be full tested in test environment before deployed to production environment.
+- This project does not support migrations of changing table engine and settings yet.

 **Requirements:**